solidzone/mailmeteor-landing/mail-merge-gmail.md

 </div>
 <br>

-**A bit of history:** Gmelius is a swiss based company also backed by Y Combinator.
+**A bit of history:** Gmelius is a Swiss-based company also backed by Y Combinator.
 It’s a collaboration platform living inside Gmail providing tools to automate your workflows.

 **How to use Gmelius?** [Getting started with Gmelius](https://chrome.google.com/webstore/detail/gmelius-for-gmail/dheionainndbbpoacpnopgmnihkcmnkl)